instructlab/instructlab/docs/gpu-acceleration.md

 ### Python 3.11 (Linux only)

+**NOTE:** This section may be outdated.
+At least AMD ROCm works fine with Python 3.12 and Torch 2.2.1+rocm5.7 binaries.

 Unfortunately, at the time of writing, `torch` does not have GPU-specific support for the latest Python (3.12), so if you're on Linux, it's recommended to set up a Python 3.11-specific `venv` and install `lab` to that to minimize issues.
 (MacOS ships Python 3.9, so this step shouldn't be necessary.)
 Here's how to do that on Fedora with `dnf`:

   ```Shell